emacadie/groovy-validator/README.md

 This is intended to be pretty small

 This works with the setters.
 I cannot get it to work with map-based constructors.

+groovysh does not like the annotations, so I must use the Groovy console (which I don't really like)

 gradle -Dtest.single=FirstImmutableSampleTest test -info
 gradle -Dtest.single=SecondImmutableSampleTest test -info